 When your symptoms suggest gestational trophoblastic disease or germ cell tumors; to evaluate the effectiveness of treatment for these conditions; to monitor for recurrence

-A blood sample drawn from a vein in your arm
+A blood sample drawn from a vein

 Quantitative human chorionic gonadotropin (hCG) testing, often called beta hCG (βhCG), measures the amount of hCG present in the blood.
-It may be used to help diagnose gestational trophoblastic disease (GTD) or, with other tests such as AFP and lactase dehydrogenase, to help diagnose germ cell tumors.
+It may be used to help diagnose gestational trophoblastic disease (GTD) or, with other tests such as AFP and lactate dehydrogenase, to help diagnose germ cell tumors.

 Since hCG is not normally present in men or non-pregnant women, it is useful as a tumor marker.
-If a tumor or cancer is producing hCG, then the hCG test can be used to help detect and monitor tumor activity.
+If the tumor or cancer is producing hCG, then the hCG test can be used to help detect and monitor tumor activity.

 In women, signs and symptoms of GTD may include:

-Signs and symptoms of a germ cell tumor in women and men are similar to those of ovarian cancer and Testicular Cancer, respectively.
+Signs and symptoms of a germ cell tumor in women and men are similar to those of ovarian cancer and testicular cancer, respectively.